Motivating Your Child to Read More – Part 2

+Motivating your child to read is going to play such an integral part in their life.
 Children who read more typically do better in school, develop better reading skills and have a greater love of reading.
-Encouraging your child to appreciate books will not only enrich their lives but will prepare them to succeed in the classroom and in their future careers.
+Encouraging your child to appreciate books will not only enrich their lives but will prepare them to succeed in the classroom and their future careers.

-Screen for learning disabilities.
-Early testing is critical to identify learning disabilities and arrange special instruction if your child struggles with reading.
-You may be pleased to know that Engaged Educators offers free, no-obligation dyslexia and reading screens to students in the Calgary area.
-(Please note: A diagnosis of a learning disability must be made by a registered psychologist and Engaged Educators can certainly refer you to some of the best.)
+Early testing is critical to identify learning disabilities and arranging special instruction if your child struggles with reading.
+UP Academy offers free, no-obligation dyslexia and reading screens to students in the Calgary area.
+(Please note: A diagnosis of a learning disability must be made by a registered psychologist and UP Academy can refer you to some of the best.)
 Your pediatrician can also help rule out health-related issues that could affect learning, like hearing or vision problems.

-Ask for additional support.
 Remember, your child’s teacher has many students.
 If you need more assistance than the teacher can provide, schedule a meeting with the principal.
-In most cases, your child will have to be coded to access further supports.
+Your child may have to be coded to access further support.
 Literacy is one of the most precious gifts you can share with your child.
 Help them discover the pleasures of reading, so they’ll have a more prosperous life.